TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 4 - Configuration Dashboards/3.4.11-provider-correct-it/_index.md

 - ESXi hardware specifications.
 Different specifications can result in inconsistent performances experienced by the VM.

 ## Points to Note
-- See the Points to Note section of “Consumer \ Correct it?” dashboard.
+- See the Points to Note section of "Consumer \ Correct it?" dashboard.
 This dashboard follows the same design consideration with the dashboard, hence share the same limitations and customization idea.
 - If you have standalone ESXi and you plan to replace them with clustered ESXi host, add a table to list them.
 - Based on your security settings, add a table to check Distributed Switch and Port Group to ensure that security settings such as promiscuous mode are used correctly.